gcallah/work/chaps/bacon.md

-number of important ways, for example by drawing attention to Bacon's transformation of the relationship between man and nature, by highlighting his connection to Machiavelli, and by emphasizing some potentially less-favourable political implications of his thought.
+number of important ways, for example by drawing attention to Bacon's transformation of the relationship between man and nature, by highlighting his connection to Machiavelli, and by emphasizing some potentially less-favorable political implications of his thought.
 However, much of this work does not deny what the so-called mainstream commentators have written about Bacon's influence on modern scientific method.[^3]